“I was really shy as a kid.” Hayley Atwell

 [Photos: Hayley Atwell as Peggy Carter in “Marvel’s Agent Carter” and in “Captain America: The First Avenger.”]

-Having the courage to move out of our comfort zone can be more challenging with unhealthy self-esteem, high levels of self-doubt, or anxiety such as shyness.
+Having the courage to move out of our comfort zone can be more challenging with unhealthy self-esteem, high levels of self-doubt, high sensitivity, or anxiety such as shyness.

 Being highly sensitive can add more challenges, especially in such an extroverted profession as performing.